 - Before entering University Medical Practice you will need to be wearing a face covering.

-- A marshal will take your details and direct you to a queue.
+- A marshal will take your details and direct you to the Reception waiting area.
 Once the clinician is ready, a marshal will direct you to the socially distanced waiting room to have your vaccination.
-Your movement will be clearly indicated by red tape laid out on the floor.
+Your movement will be clearly indicated by the Marshal.

 - Please note that we will not be able to deal with anything other than the vaccination during this appointment.

 - Once you have received your vaccination the clinician will direct you to the exit using our one way system following the orange markings